-It’s a legal document.
+It’s a legal document if you’re at least 18 years old or an emancipated minor.
 It tells your doctors what medical care you want and don’t want.
 And it’s only for when you can’t speak for yourself due to an accident or illness.
 It’s called an “advance directive” because you make these decisions before you need care.
 It can include information about:

 Whether you want to be kept alive on machines

 If you wish to donate your organs after you pass away